dominikheiss/Terraform/Templates/basic/README.md

 ## Example: Virtual Network

-This example provisions a Virtual Network containing a single Subnet.
+This template provisions a Ressource Group and a Virtual Network containing some Subnets.